About the Weave

-The Maya is targeted for children (although adults will like it too) and has a thicker string to give it a friendly, lively feel.
-Also, with the thickness of the string and the thinness of the vortex's throughbore, a single knot can function as an end stopper.
-The location of the knots can be easily relocated.
-For the Maya version this is particularly useful since it allows the length of the string to be altered for children of different heights.
+In the Maya and Pro versions, the string is a weave which has an outer sheath and a core, and a single knot can function as an end stopper.
+The location of the stopper knots can be easily relocated.
+For the Maya version this is particularly useful since it allows the length of the string to be easily altered for children of different heights.

-A crucial component in the functionality of the Weave is the shape of the vortex.
+A crucial component in the functionality of Astrojax is the shape of the vortex.
 The Astrojax Weave has a spoked, substantially concave vortex.
-The spokes and hollows, which are made possible by the concavity of the vortex, reduce the mass of vortex pieces.
-The concavity of the vortex also minimizes the volume occupied by the cork.
-Furthermore, the substantially concave vortex captures torques produced by the string on the middle ball at the string pass of vertical orbits better than would a substantially concave vortex.
+The spokes and hollows, which are made possible by the concavity of the vortex, reduce the mass of the vortex pieces to lower the moment of inertia.
+Furthermore, the concavity of the vortex captures torques produced by the string on the middle ball better than the vortexes of previous versions of Astrojax.
 These factors facilitate the design of Astrojax balls which are larger than any previous version.

 The crocheted exteriors gives the balls a nice soft, friendly feel and makes them easier to handle.
-Crochet is the only weaving process which allows the complex toroidal shape of the sack to be formed with a single patch of material.
+Crochet is the only weaving process which allows the complex shape of the sack to be formed with a single swatch of material.
 Crochet is done by hand with a single hook.
-Each Maya Star, Spectra and Pro ball requires about 1000 stitches, and each Maya Sky ball requires about 1000 stitches.
+Each Maya Star, Spectra and Pro ball requires about 1000 stitches, and each Maya Sky ball requires about 600 stitches.
 We pay a fair trade wage to the workers in Guatemala, who are artisans who have developed their skills over years.

-The teeth at the inside ends of the vortex pieces have an almost-microscopic set of ridges which allows the vortexes to lock together when encircled by the precision-tooled central weight.
+The teeth at the inside ends of the clear vortex pieces have an almost-microscopic set of ridges which allows the vortexes to lock together when encircled by the precision-tooled central weight.
 The lock is of sufficient strength to keep the vortexes together during play (and impacts), but be pulled apart by hand to switch out central weights.
 The modular design allows central weights to be switched between versions.
 Performers may, for instance, want to put Pro weights in Maya Yellow or Spectra Sweet balls, to have Pros with greater visibility for performances.
 (The Maya Sky versions are not modular.)

 Hybrid Artisan/High-Tech Design

 As far as we know, the Astrojax Weave is the first product to combine hand-crafted textiles with precision-tooled metal and injection-molded plastic.
 Also, as far as we know, we are the only company to produce a crocheted item with a size tolerance of +/- 1 mm!
-To properly interface the crochet, plastic, and metal necessitates a level of precision highly unusual for crochet, requiring extensive training of our craftspeople and stringent quality control to bring you the best (non-lightup) version of Astrojax yet!
+To properly interface the crochet, plastic, and metal necessitates a level of precision previously unheard of for crochet, requiring extensive training of our craftspeople and stringent quality control to bring you the best version of Astrojax yet!